amanda010792/confluent-databricks-ml/README.md

 ##### Setup Environment

 Create an environment in Confluent Cloud for the workshop called "confluent-databricks-ml-workshop-env" following the steps outlined [here](https://docs.confluent.io/cloud/current/access-management/hierarchy/cloud-environments.html#add-an-environment).
 An environment contains Kafka clusters and deployed components such as Connect, ksqlDB, and Schema Registry.
 You can define multiple environments for a Organizations for Confluent Cloud, and there is no charge for creating or using additional environments.
 Different departments or teams can use separate environments to avoid interfering with each other.

+When the environment is created, select "Essentials -> Begin Configuration" and choose the cloud provider and region of your choice.

 ##### Setup Kafka Cluster